travis/black-liberation-tour/README.md

 You can start editing the page by modifying `pages/index.jsx`.
 The page auto-updates as you edit the file.

+## Code formatting

+Run `npm run format` to format all files.
+If you have a Prettier plugin for your editor, it can run automatically on each file save.

 ## Code Organization

 Pages can be found in the `pages` directory.